-Now that summer is getting closer and there's more daylight, it's a perfect time to explore some new running routes.
+Now that we're deep into summer, it's a perfect time to explore some new running routes.
 One of the best choices for seeing nature and experiencing a lot of different views is to get out on some area trails.
 Two easy-to-use resources that can help you find nice places to run are the Montgomery County Trail Challenge and Circuit Trails.
 Either resource will give you details about the trails you're interested in.
 You can also drop by the store to talk about area trails as we've run on most of them.
 Another great source are other runners that you will see out on the trails.

 Once you get to the trails there are a few simple rules you might consider using.
 First, it's important to remember that runners aren't the only people using the trails.
 You'll see bikers, walkers, hikers, bicyclists, dog walkers and nature lovers of all types.
 All of those are going at different speeds with different attention spans and different ideas about what appropriate use of a trail is.
 In our area, there are some trails that are wide enough for all to easily coexist while there are also ones narrow enough that when two people meet, one has to yield to the other.